MoonByunghun/addressbook-level3/doc/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list tags
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of tags
-3. User requests to rename the tag of a specific person in the list
+3. User requests to rename the tag specific tag in list
-4. AddressBook updates the new tag of the person
+4. AddressBook updates the new tag
 Use case ends.

 **Extensions**